dell/karavi-metrics-powerflex/docs/IO_PERFORMANCE.md

 The [Grafana reference dashboards](../../../grafana/dashboards/powerflex) for I/O metrics can but uploaded to your Grafana instance.

 ## Available Metrics from the OpenTelemetry Collector

 The following metrics are available from the OpenTelemetry collector endpoint.
-Please see the [GETTING STARTED GUIDE](../GETTING_STARTED_GUIDE.md) for more information on deploying and configuring the OpenTelemetry collector.
+Please see the [Getting Started Guide](../GETTING_STARTED_GUIDE.md) for more information on deploying and configuring the OpenTelemetry collector.

 ### PowerFlex Metrics